 Gallows Branch Road/Kidwell Drive/Towers Crescent Drive: FCDOT and VDOT are studying the opportunity to redesign this connection between Gallows Road, Tysons One Place and Route 7 for all transportation modes, including establishing a three-way stop condition at the intersection of Kidwell Drive and Tysons One Place to improve traffic flow.
 The proposed design would create a designated space for left turning vehicles, bike lanes in both directions and increase safety and comfort of pedestrians crossing the road.
 Adding bike lanes on Kidwell Drive will complete the designated bike route between the W&OD trail and downtown Tysons.
 Learn more about the benefits of redesigning roads with the goal of creating complete streets (Colts Neck Road, pictured).

 West Street: FCDOT and VDOT are proposing to stripe parking lanes where parking is currently allowed.

-See VDOT's interactive paving map for more information on road specific projects, status and contact information, which is updated weekly during the paving season.
+See VDOT's Northern Virginia Paving Program page for more information on road specific projects, status, maps and contact information, which is updated weekly during the paving season.